Swargam: Music

-The film's music is composed by Bijibal, Jinto John, and Dr. Lizy K Fernandez, with BGM by Bijibal.
-The lyrics are by Santhosh Varma, B.K.
-Harinarayanan, and Baby John Kalayanthani, and the soundtrack is under the CN Global Music label.
+The film's music was composed by Bijibal, Jinto John, and Dr. Lizy K. Fernandez, with background score by Bijibal.
+Lyrics were written by Santhosh Varma, B.K.
+Harinarayanan, and Baby John Kalayanthani — the latter contributing to a Malayalam film soundtrack for the first time through Swargam.
+The soundtrack of three songs was released on 5 September 2024 under the CN Global Music label.